Are you an adviser? Go to Unbiased Pro

 Pensions have different limits regarding how much you can invest and still receive tax relief.

-Each year, you can contribute up to the ‘annual allowance’ (which is currently £60,000 or 100% of annual earnings).
+• Pension allowance: Currently £60,000 or 100% of annual earnings.
 This tax relief limit applies to total contributions from the individual and their employer.

-If you have no UK earnings or earn less than £3,600 a year, you can still contribute up to £2,880 each year and get tax relief, which would take this up to £3,600.
+• Pension allowance for non-earners: If you have no UK earnings or earn less than £3,600 a year, you can still contribute up to £2,880 each year and get tax relief, which would total contributions up to £3,600.

 Previously, there was a ‘lifetime allowance,’ the maximum amount you could build up in your pensions without paying extra tax.